rossmacarthur/kb-remap/README.md

 support the latest macOS version.
 I wanted a simple reliable solution.

-Instead of a constantly running application `kb-remap` simply subprocesses to built-in macOS `ioreg` and `hidutil` commands to fetch keyboard information and to remap keys.
+Instead of a constantly running application `kb-remap` simply subprocesses to the built-in macOS  `hidutil` command to fetch keyboard information and to remap keys.
 This remapping does not persist if keyboards are unplugged or **if your Mac goes to sleep**. `kb-remap` does not solve this problem for you yet.
 One option is to install a launchd service to automatically run `kb-remap`.

 [Karabiner-Elements]: https://github.com/pqrs-org/Karabiner-Elements